paypal/paypal-checkout-components/docs/button.md

 			.fail(function(err) {
 				// Go to an error page
 			});
+	},

+	// Pass a function to be called when the customer cancels the payment

+	onPaymentCancel: function(data) {

+		console.log('The payment was cancelled!');
+		console.log('Token = ', data.paymentToken);
 	}

 }, '#myContainerElement');
 ```

+### Hybrid Integrations

 You can combine any flavor of payment create and execute:

-- Create and execute the payment from the client side using `paymentDetails` and `onPaymentComplete`
+- Create and execute the payment all from the client side using `paymentDetails`, `payNow` and `onPaymentComplete`
 - Create and execute the payment on your server, using `paymentToken` and `onPaymentAuthorize`
-- Create the payment on the client side using `paymentDetails` and execute on your server using `onPaymentAuthorize`
+- Create the payment on the client side using `paymentDetails` and `payNow`, then execute on your server using `onPaymentAuthorize`
-- Create the payment on the server side using `paymentToken` and execute on your server using `onPaymentComplete`
+- Create the payment on the server side using `paymentToken`, then execute on your server using `onPaymentComplete`

 ### Native bindings